Peter Parker (2002 film series character)

-Maguire was cast as the character in 2000 following his screen test, being Raimi's first choice for the role after impressing in The Cider House Rules (1999).
-Maguire began his physical training for Spider-Man, and even sought to learn the typical movements of spiders in his spare time.
-Costume designer James Acheson began forming several concepts for Spider-Man's suit designs and claimed that the suit left Maguire feeling claustrophobic, preferring only to wear the suit if a scene did not require him to put on the mask.
-Maguire's portrayal of the character has received praise from critics and fans alike, including from Andrew Garfield and Tom Holland, his successors in the role.
+When casting the role of Peter, the Spider-Man production team sought an actor who was not excessively tall or handsome, but who had the "heart and soul" for the audience to identify with.
+Maguire was Raimi's first choice for the role after he saw him in The Cider House Rules (1999).
+Maguire's portrayal of the character has received praise from critics and fans alike.
 Raimi's trilogy and Maguire's portrayal of Spider-Man are credited with contributing to the rise of superhero films in the 2000s.
 A number of video game adaptations were attributed to the character from Raimi's trilogy, alongside an animated series that was designed to be set within the same continuity.
+Maguire also voices the character in the series' tie-in video games.